Strategic Planning: From Reacting to Leading

 "Strategic planning is working on the business, not in it," Libby emphasized.
 "It's hard to go from thinking about high-level strategy on Monday, then being in the weeds Tuesday through Friday, and then trying to lift back up to strategy the next Monday.
 I just can't do it."

-The difference between a good plan and a great one isn't what's in it - it's how you use it.
+• The difference between a good plan and a great one isn't what's in it – it's how you use it.
 Libby transformed her strategic plan from a static document into a dynamic tool by connecting it directly to how the team works.

-This integration transforms day-to-day operations.
+Integrating the strategic plan/OKRs into her company’s existing meetings transformed operations.
 "We had fewer urgent customer emails, fewer disruptions to our product roadmap, and less tension in cross-departmental meetings," she shared.
 "Suddenly our regular meetings weren't about firefighting but about becoming leaders in the market."

 The Secret Sauce

-Tangents are the enemy of good strategic planning. - "Avoiding tangents doesn't mean you won't go deep—it means you'll go deep on the right things."
+• Tangents are the enemy of good strategic planning. - "Avoiding tangents doesn't mean you won't go deep—it means you'll go deep on the right things."
 How to do it: Have a clear agenda for each meeting, and when a tangent comes up say, “We’re on a tangent.
 Let’s add that to the “Issues List” and we’ll cover it during the Issues Session.”

 A snapshot of Libby’s daily hikes with her beloved dog.
 Sylvie, in The Slags (a Pittsburgh thing!).
 You can read all about how The Slags are changing and Sylvie’s hijinx as a puppy on Libby’s Substack, Outfoxed.